HauserV/jenkins-fire-cli/README.md

 ```

 Then you will find a file named `job-dsl-plugin.xml` is generated.
-Now you can run anthor command to create this job in jenkins:
+Now you can run another command to create this job in jenkins:

 ```bash
 jenkins-file-cli run 'create-job job-dsl-plugin' < job-dsl-plugin.xml